ANDREW COTRUPI, DEFENSE ATTORNEY OF HAMPTON, NH

 Your first court date is usually your arraignment and not your trial.
 The purpose of an arraignment is for you to be told by the Judge what you are charged with and what the penalties are if convicted.
 It is also when you must enter a plea of guilty, not guilty or no contest.
 Typical you will plead not guilty at your arraignment.
 This gives you time to obtain a copy of your police reports, review the case and determine your best course of action.
 At trial the State must prove each and every element of its case beyond a reasonable doubt.

-Some local courts address bail again at your arraignment; this could result in in you being held (incarcerated) until somebody pays your cash bail.
+Some local courts address bail again at your arraignment; this could result in in you being held until somebody pays your cash bail.
 It is critical for you to know the practice of your particular court prior to going to your arraignment.
-Nobody knows how the new law can, or will be implemented given the staffing shortages in the district courts.
-It is clear the need for a lawyers help, earlier in the process, will be required given the change in the law.

-The new law requires anybody convicted to submit to an "alcohol and drug abuse screening with 14 days of conviction, and, if testing demonstrates the likelihood of a substance use disorder, to submit further to a full substance use disorder evaluation within 30 days of conviction".
+There is a law in New Hampshire that requires anybody convicted to submit to an "alcohol and drug abuse screening with 14 days of conviction, and, if testing demonstrates the likelihood of a substance use disorder, to submit further to a full substance use disorder evaluation within 30 days of conviction".
 Thus, prior to going to court, you should have a clear understanding of the process, the required timelines, and what will be required of you.
 If you, or your lawyer are unaware of the deadlines, you will end up with a much longer license loss than the one you anticipated.
 The timing rules have NO flexibility and it is not uncommon for individuals, and lawyers, to not understand the license restoration process.

 SENTENCING MINIMUMS: